 Cinnamon Roll Blondies

 All your favorite flavors of a cinnamon roll in an easy, buttery, chewy blondie swirled with cinnamon sugar and drizzled with a cream cheese icing.
+These cinnamon roll blondies are seriously delicious!

 - Prep Time: 10 minutes